NCCC General & Tournament Rules

 2) Each player shall play one game against each of the other players, 2 as White and 2 as Black as determined by the Tournament Controller.

-3) The Controller shall schedule a new tournament whenever sufficient players are available.
+4) A new tournament shall be scheduled whenever sufficient players are available.

-5) Pairing notices shall be issued at least 10 days prior to the starting date and shall include:
+6) Pairing notices for postal events shall be issued at least 10 days prior to the starting date and shall include:

 - The APA Tournament number